focusreactive/focusreactive.com-front/README.md

 ## Blog Project

-The blog project is based on Docusaurus, a modern static website generator.
-It is used to create and manage the blog section of the website.
+The project is based on Docusaurus, a modern static website generator.
+It is used to create and manage the section of the website.

-### Running the Blog Project
+### Running Blog Project

-To run the blog project in development mode, navigate to the `blog` directory and use the following command:
+To run blog project in development mode, navigate to the `blog` directory and use the following command:

 ```bash
 yarn start
 ```

-This command will start a development server specifically for the blog project.
+This command will start a development server specifically for blog project.

-### Building the Blog Project for Production
+### Building Blog Project for Production

-To build the blog project for production, navigate to the `blog` directory and use the following command:
+To build blog project for production, navigate to the `blog` directory and use the following command:

 ```bash
 yarn build